 - muscle damage

-- polymyositis (results in inflammation of the muscles)
+- polymyositis, which causes inflammation of the muscles

-- The flow of blood is stopped by wrapping an elastic band around your upper arm.
+- They’ll wrap an elastic band around your upper arm to stop the flow of blood.
 This also causes the veins in your arm to become more visible, so the needle can be more easily inserted.

 - Alcohol is used to clean the site on your skin where the needle will be inserted.

-- The needle is inserted into the vein.
+- The needle is inserted into your vein.
 This may cause a brief pinching or stinging sensation, or you may not feel anything at all.

-- Blood is collected by attaching a tube to the needle.
-Sometimes more than one tube may be needed.
+- They’ll attach a tube to the needle to collect blood.
+Sometimes, more than one tube is needed.

 - The elastic band is removed after enough blood has been collected.

-- As the needle is removed from the skin, cotton or gauze is placed on the site of the injection.
+- As the needle is removed from your skin, cotton or gauze is placed on the site of the injection.